le5le-com/meta2d.js/packages/chart-diagram/README.md

 # chart-diagram

-The charting library based on le5le topology and echarts/highcharts.
+The charting library based on le5le meta2d and echarts/highcharts.

 # How to Contribute